 Russell has been involved in racehorses from a very young age and has worked alongside his father Adrian, before obtaining his own trainers’ licence in 2013.
 Russell trains a small number of homebred horses and is passionate about racing.
 It was through the work on the farm that Russell met his wife, Caroline, who is an equine vet.

 Together they have established their own broodmare band and have a number of their own home-bred horses which are trained and raced by Russell.
-Pretty Possum, Squeaky Squirrel and Flying Ferret are some of the winning homebreds to date.
+Pretty Possum, Squeaky Squirrel and Beautiful Bee are some of the winning homebreds to date.

 Riverbank Farm is very much a family run property with all members of the family expected to help out.
 Russell’s breeding success applies not only to the horses but also to his family, with two sets of twins to his credit!